-Manor House School is approaching its’ Centenary Year in 2020.
+Manor House School celebrated its’ Centenary Year in 2020.

 By 1929, the two ladies decided to move to Surrey because they wished to branch out into boarding and it was felt that Devon was too far for London families to travel.
 For seven years they rented Mickleham Hall in Dorking, but in 1937 the school moved to Bookham after Miss Green purchased the Manor House at auction.
 Manor House School has been settled here ever since.